TanSatamalee/Overwatch/README.md

 Gets a list of all top 500 players with their battlenet ids.
 Arguments: none
-Return: array of 500 strings of username and battlenet ids of the current top 500 players
+Return: array of 500 strings of username and battlenet ids of the current top 500 players ** STILL NEED TO DEBUG UNCONVENTIONAL NAMES **

 `get_hero_overview(location, mode)`